ChuckHill2/VideoLibrarian/Readme.md

-# A Movie Organizer for All Your Movies
+# A Video Librarian for All Your Movies

-This is a standalone Windows app that will automatically download information for all the movies in your movie folders and present it to you in a searchable fashion in order to select a movie to watch.
-This app is designed to be viewed on your TV via an HDMI connection to your laptop (e.g. larger fonts).
+This is a standalone Windows app that will automatically download information for all the videos in your video folders and present it to you in a searchable fashion in order to select a video to watch.
+This app is designed to be viewed on your TV via an HDMI connection (or other means) to your laptop (e.g. larger fonts).

-*Note: All this information (plus more) is available in the application about box.*
+*Note: All this information is also available in the application about box.*

 ## Prerequisites

-MovieGuide uses .NET 4.5.
+VideoLibrarian uses .NET 4.5.
 If you are using Windows 7 or earlier, then you must first install .NET 4.5.
 If you attempt to run this utility and .NET 4.5 is NOT installed, this application will fail to run.

-You may download and install .NET 4.5 from:<br />
+You may download and install .NET 4.5 from:
 <http://www.microsoft.com/en-us/download/details.aspx?id=30653>

 ## Installation

-Copy MovieGuide.exe to any new or existing writable directory.
+Copy VideoLibrarian.exe to any new or existing writable directory.
-Copy the optional companion utility MovieFolderPrep.exe to the same folder in order to help setup the movie folders.
+Copy the optional companion utility VideoOrganizer.exe to the same folder in order to help setup the video folders.
 That's it!

-Upon execution, MovieGuide.exe will create additional files in the same directory as the executable.
+Upon execution, VideoLibrarian.exe will create additional files in the same directory as the executable.

--   **MovieGuide.log** – Text file contains status messages.
+-   **VideoLibrarian.log** – Text file contains status messages.
 It may be informational, warnings, and errors.
--   **MovieGuide.SavedState.xml** – This file contains all the current configuration values.
+-   **VideoLibrarian.SavedState.xml** – This file contains all the current configuration values.
 -   **NReco.VideoInfo.dll** – Used to extract information from the video file.
 -   **ffprobe.exe** – Used to extract information from the video file.

-Note: Upon first run, Norton Antivirus (or any other AV app) may block MovieGuide and MovieFolderPrep for suspicious activity as they both query IMDB.com for movie info.
+Note: Upon first run, Norton Antivirus (or any other AV app) may block VideoLibrarian and VideoOrganizer for suspicious activity as they both query IMDB.com for movie info.
 Be sure to allow these within your antivirus app.
 Malicious hackers make it so difficult these days...

-## Movie Folder Setup
+## Video Folder Setup

-Within your root movie folder, each movie/episode video must be in a separate folder with a matching IMDB movie shortcut (.url).
+Within your root video folder, each movie/episode video must be in a separate folder with a matching IMDB movie shortcut (.url).
 A TV series root folder contains only the main IMDB TV series shortcut as it just refers to all the episodes.
 The folders may be arranged in any way you see fit so long as the